Robert-Nickel/himalaya-fairtrade/index.md

 ### Responsibilities & Its Borders
 As a trained and experienced software engineer I primarily take technical responsibility for the shop.
 Secondarily, I can provide some good advice and best practices on the topics of user experience, design and online marketing questions, since all these areas are closely connected.
 I cannot provide any legal, product or business advice.

+## Questions
+- Why does a product have "liniert, kariert, Adressbuch, Organizer" in the description?
+Which of those will be in the cover?
+- Why is on the "Über die Größen" Page no image of DIN A5?